-Method feeders for carp fishing can be an extremely rewarding way to catch all sizes of fish.
-No matter how stocked the lake you are fishing is you could be rewarded heavily with some nice fish using this method.
-Method feeder fishing is one of my favourite ways to catch big carp but it does take a good bit of effort and knowledge.
+Method feeders for carp fishing can be a gratifying way to catch all sizes of fish.
+No matter how stocked the lake you are fishing is, you could be rewarded heavily with some nice fish using this method.
+Method feeder fishing is one of my favourite ways to catch big carp, but it does take a good bit of effort and knowledge.

-Method feeder fishing involves packing bait around a method feeder with a rig attached to the end with your chosen hook bait (I usually opt for a pre tied hair rig for convenience).
-No matter what time of year it is you should always have time for rigging up that method feeder and giving it a bash, you never know it could lead to that trophy fish lurking in the waters.
+Method feeder fishing involves packing bait around a method feeder with a rig attached to the end with your chosen hook bait (I usually choose a pre-tied hair rig for convenience).
+No matter what time of year it is, you should always have time to rig up that method feeder and give it a bash; you never know it could lead to that trophy fish lurking in the waters.

 How to fish with a method feeder?

-A method feeder is a specialized piece of equipment made in varying shapes and weight to allow bait such as micro pellets or ground bait to be moulded around it.
-This means when you cast into your swim the bait will fall to the bottom of the lake and then slowly break up and surround your hook bait with freebies for the hungry carp.
-Opt for a feeder that comes with a mould as it will keep the weight the same every cast which will help improve accuracy as the same power will be needed ever cast.
+A method feeder is a specialised piece of equipment made in varying shapes and weights to allow bait such as micro pellets or ground bait to be moulded around it.
+When you cast into your swim, the bait will fall to the bottom of the lake and then slowly break up and surround your hook bait with freebies for the hungry carp.
+Opt for a feeder that comes with a mould as it will keep the weight the same every cast, which will help improve accuracy as the same power will be needed every cast.

-When method feeder fishing ill look for key areas the carp are most likely to be hanging out.
-In the warmer months I’ll usually choose to fish along edges of reed beds, up close to islands on the water (if there is any) or gaps in between lily pads.
-If you are new to fishing id maybe avoid trying to cast to difficult areas such as gaps in lily pads as this could only lead to frustration and a lot of lost feeders.
-During the winter and colder months the carp are more than likely going to be hiding in the deeper water so if you are fishing a stocked small lake ask the owner or other anglers where the deep spots are.
-Or if this is not possible make an educated guess, you can always cast to different areas if your first choice is not producing any fish.
+When method feeder fishing, ill look for critical areas the carp are most likely to be hanging out.
+In the warmer months, I’ll usually choose to fish along the edges of reed beds, up close to islands on the water (if there are any) or gaps in between lily pads.
+If you are new to fishing, id maybe avoid trying to cast to problematic areas such as gaps in lily pads, as this could only lead to frustration and a lot of lost feeders.
+During the winter and colder months, the carp are more than likely hiding in the deeper water, so if you are fishing a stocked small lake, ask the owner or other anglers where the deep spots are.
+Or, if this is not possible, make an educated guess; you can always cast to different areas if your first choice is not producing any fish.

-I’ll suggest sticking to your chosen swim for at least and hour and half but if you don’t have as much as a nibble make a change.
-If you have no action within the first two hours it is likely the carp are just not in the area.
+I’ll suggest sticking to your chosen swim for at least an hour and a half but if you don’t have as much as a nibble, make a change.
+If you have no action within the first two hours, the carp are likely not in the area.

-When you first arrive or choose a new swim I’d advise to recast regularly, around every 10-15 minutes so you can get a nice build up of bait in the area to attract the carp in and keep they there.
-After about 5 casts extend this time to around every half hour (set a timer if you need to) but don’t be impatient and stick to this time.
+When you first arrive or choose a new swim, I’d advise you to recast regularly, around every 10-15 minutes, so you can get a nice build-up of bait in the area to attract the carp in and keep them there.
+After about five casts, extend this time to around every half hour (set a timer if you need to), but don’t be impatient and stick to this time.

-No matter if you chose pellets or ground bait it is essential to make sure your mix is made to the right consistency.
-If it’s mushy the bait will stick to the feeder even at the bottom of the lake.
+Whether you choose pellets or ground bait, it is essential to ensure your mix is made to the right consistency.
+If it’s mushy, the bait will stick to the feeder even at the bottom of the lake.
 This is what you want to avoid as the carp won’t be able to come in and eat this ball of mushy very easily.

-Right now onto the mixing part.
-For this I use quite a large bait box, one with the small holes in the lid, and fill it half full with pellets.
-This will be the first thing I do when I arrive so it gives the pellets time to prepare when I am rigging up.
+Right now, onto the mixing part.
+For this, I use quite a large bait box, one with small holes in the lid, and fill it half full with pellets.
+This will be the first thing I do when I arrive, so it gives the pellets time to prepare when I am rigging up.
 I then cover the pellets with water from the lake, put the lid back on tightly, turn it over and shake like fu#k.

 Keep shaking until no or only drops of water come out of the small holes on the top.
 I’ll then put the box on the ground upside down and continue rigging up my rods and the rest of my equipment.
-By the time you are all set up your pellets should be ready (usually about 15 minutes).
+When you are all set up your pellets should be ready (usually about 15 minutes).

-I’ll always test them out before diving right in and moulding them around my feeder ready to go.
-Pick out a small handful squeeze them together and drop them into the margins.
-If they break up instantly when they hit the water your pellets are too dry so add a little more water and repeat the process.
+I’ll always test them out before diving in and moulding them around my feeder.
+Pick out a small handful, squeeze them together and drop them into the margins.
+If they break up instantly when they hit the water, your pellets are too dry, so add a little more water and repeat the process.

-If they don’t break up at all after a few minutes then they are too wet and mushy so leave them to dry out a little longer or add a sprinkle of ground bait to soak up some of the excess water.
+If they don’t break up after a few minutes, they are too wet and mushy, so leave them to dry out a little longer or add a sprinkle of ground bait to soak up some of the excess water.

-If your ground bait becomes a solid ball after you squeeze it then you have added too much water.
-If this is the case add some more ground bait and mix again to try to dry it out slightly.
+If your ground bait becomes a solid ball after you squeeze it, you have added too much water.
+If this is the case, add some more ground bait and mix again to dry it out slightly.

-Just like the micro pellets make sure and run a test before you start loading it onto your feeder.
-Squeeze together a small ball and drop it into the margins and watch how it reacts in the water.
-If it breaks up immediately after hitting the water then it’s too dry.
-You should be aiming for it to sink to the bottom intact and then start to break up as it rests on the bottom.
+Like the micro pellets, make sure and run a test before you start loading it onto your feeder.
+Squeeze together a small ball, drop it into the margins, and watch how it reacts in the water.
+If it breaks up immediately after hitting the water, then it’s too dry.
+It would be best if you were aiming for it to sink to the bottom intact and then start to break up as it rests on the bottom.

 What Rig to use

-When I fish ill usually opt for a pre tied hair rig.
-This is mainly down to convenience as you can quickly whip it out the packet attach it on to your feeder and your ready to go.
+When I fish, ill usually opt for a pre-tied hair rig.
+This is mainly down to convenience, as you can quickly whip it out of the packet attach it to your feeder and you’re ready to go.
 As easy as that!
-Hair rigs will provide great presentation as your bait is not actually stuck right onto the hook.
-It also ensures your bait is less likely to fall off in casting which could result in wasted time waiting for a fish to take the bait that’s not actually still on there.
+Hair rigs will provide great presentation as your bait is not stuck right onto the hook.
+It also ensures your bait is less likely to fall off in casting, which could result in wasted time waiting for a fish to take the bait that’s not still on there.

-I’d say a rig of around 4 inches long is perfect when fishing the method feeder as this keeps your hook bait over your patch of bait that was attached to your feeder so your hook bait is guaranteed to be in the same area.
+A rig of around 4 inches long is perfect when fishing the method feeder as this keeps your hook bait over your patch of bait that was attached to your feeder, so your hook bait is guaranteed to be in the same area.

 What hook bait to use

-There’s many hook baits you can opt for from boillies to corn to large pellets.
+There are many hook baits you can opt for, from boilies to corn to large pellets.
 Choosing what hook bait will be most effective on the day can be tricky.
 You never really know what the carp will fancy eating from day to day.
-A few pieces of imitation corn can be extremely productive throughout the year.
-Imitation corn is basically a fake piece of corn.
+A few pieces of imitation corn can be highly productive throughout the year.
+Imitation corn is a fake piece of corn.
 Imitation corn will stay on your hair rig better and won’t come loose very easily.

-Boillies are also a favorite for a lot of anglers.
-They come in many sizes and “flavours” and I’d always recommend having a decent selection.
-When it comes to what sizes of boillie to use id recommend 8-10 mm for fish up to 10 pounds.
-12-15mm for fish up to 20 pounds and if you are targeting anything over this size opt for a larger boillie of 18mm or bigger.
-That’s not to say a big fish won’t eat the smaller boillies but as a general rule I’d suggest following this.
+Boilies are also a favourite for a lot of anglers.
+They come in many sizes and “flavours”, and I’d always recommend having a decent selection.
+When it comes to what sizes of boilie to use, id recommend 8-10 mm for fish up to 10 pounds.
+12-15mm for fish up to 20 pounds, and if you are targeting anything over this size, opt for a larger boilie of 18mm or bigger.
+That’s not to say a big fish won’t eat the smaller boilies, but I’d suggest following this as a general rule.

 Make sure you have a good selection of different flavours and types of hook bait so you can switch if you aren’t getting any bites.
 You never know what the carp are after on the day.

-Now you should have a general understand of how to utilize the method feeder to catch all sizes of fish and I can guarantee it will provide a lot of fun on the water hence why it’s my favorite method all year round.
-If you are just getting started you will need to stock up on some supplies.
+Now you should have a general understanding of how to utilise the method feeder to catch all sizes of fish, and I can guarantee it will provide a lot of fun on the water hence why it’s my favourite method all year round.
+You will need to stock up on some supplies if you are getting started.
 You’ll need: